• Richard Marsh

 I co-wrote and co-performed Dirty Great Love Story with Katie Bonna, which won a Fringe First award for outstanding new writing at the Edinburgh fringe and ran in the West End.

-Wingman played at the Edinburgh fringe, Soho Theatre and iO West in LA and is in development for TV with Big Talk / CBS Studios.
+Wingman played at the Edinburgh fringe, Soho Theatre and iO West in LA, before being developed by Big Talk for UK TV and/ CBS Studios for US TV.
+It has yet to appear on TV.

 • Dirty Great Love Story